kapskapskaps/API/README.md

 This project interacts with the site [bit.ly](https://app.bitly.com/)

+##Environment variables
+Some of the settings are taken from the environment.
+To define them, create a file `.env` next to the file` main.py` and write there data in this format: `VARIABLE = value`.

+The following variables are available:
+`LOGIN` — your login on the site bitly.com `BITLY_TOKEN` — your personal token from bitly.com

 ## HOW TO USE
 1. Save files on your computer.
 2. Install dependencies: